mahdiansari1001/signals-and-systems-project/README.md

 signals and systems project :

-This project explores key concepts of signal and image processing through two practical phases using MATLAB and Python.
+This project explores key concepts of signal and image processing through two practical phases using Python.

 - Phase One:
   Implemented several noise reduction techniques including FIR, IIR, and Adaptive (LMS) filtering to remove power line noise from audio signals.